 A lot of work goes into a professional video production.
-If you aren’t prepared or don’t have the necessary skills or experience, it will be a gruelling, frustrating endeavour.
+If you aren’t prepared or don’t have the necessary skills, camera crew or experience, it will be a gruelling, frustrating endeavour.
 Probably finishing with a less than pleasing result.

 To give you an idea of what it takes, let us walk you through the production process of a video we put together for the Australian Synchrotron.